njangid2/sat_interpolation/README.md

 # sat_interpolation

-#to use extract data from file to get postions:
+#to use extract data from file to get postions
 #Example
 with open("all_satellite_cubics.pkl", "rb") as f:
     all_cubics_pos, all_cubics_vel = pickle.load(f)

-# Access the cubic spline equations for a specific satellite
 sat_number = 2
 cubics_pos = all_cubics_pos[sat_number]
 cubics_vel = all_cubics_vel[sat_number]